ArhanChaudhary/NAND/README.md

 Enter a number: 300
 The average is 210
 ```
-This program was directly supplied by the Nand to Tetris software suite.
+*This program was supplied by the Nand to Tetris software suite.*

 ### Pong

 A program that runs the game of Pong, showing off the language's object-oriented model.
 Use the arrow keys to move the paddle left and right to bounce a ball.
 Every bounce, the paddle becomes smaller, and the game ends when the ball hits the bottom of the screen.

-This program was directly supplied by the Nand to Tetris software suite.
+*This program was supplied by the Nand to Tetris software suite.*

 ### 2048